francescvarkevisser/stimloss/examples/sweep_analysis/README.md

-# Yield Sweep Example
+# Parameter Sweep Example

-Sweep channel yield values via the config-driven workflow and plot efficiency/loss vs yield.
+Sweep parameter values via the config-driven workflow and plot sweep comparisons.

 ## What this example does
 - Sweeps the yield and Vheadroom settings by parsing it as a list of values in the analysis definition.